BDC Hamburger Icon

 Open row

-As a business leader, when you make the difficult decision to fire or lay off an employee – or if they decide to quit – you must end their employee benefits.
-While most benefits are immediately terminated, employees often have the right to continue with some benefits.
-Terminating employee benefits is a delicate process, and you want to make sure you follow all of the proper steps.
+As a business leader, when you make the difficult decision to fire or lay off an employee — or if they decide to quit — you must also end their employee benefits.
+Many benefits end immediately upon termination, but some may be extended under laws such as the Consolidated Omnibus Budget Reconciliation Act (COBRA) or company policies.
+Terminating employee benefits is a delicate process, and you want to make sure to follow all the proper steps.

 What is the process of terminating employee benefits?